Updated: Nov 28, 2022

 Examples of unlawful reasons for firing an employee that may be considered unjust or wrongful termination include:

-Discrimination: When individuals are dismissed or handled differently because they belong to a protected class, work discrimination exists.
+Discrimination: Work discrimination exists when individuals are dismissed or handled differently because they belong to a protected class.
 Categories covered include race or color, national origin, gender or sex, age, religion, disability, pregnancy, and sexual orientation.

 Retaliation: This is called wrongful termination if an employee is dismissed in retaliation for filing a lawsuit against his employer.
 It is a protected activity to file charges with the Equal Employment Opportunity Commission (EEOC), and your employer will not legally terminate your employment for that reason.